IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ##### Attendance

 * Attendance is mandatory during project critiques and every student’s end of semester public presentations.
-If you miss an individual status meeting, it is your responsibility to reschedule with the professor.
+* Missed individual meetings will not be rescheduled; students will have to wait for their next assigned meeting time.
+* In the event a student has little or no progress to show, he/she is still required to attend class.
 * Unexcused absences will affect your grade.
 One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent (1/2 a grade point (e.g. A to an A-)) for each additional absence.
 * Be on Time.
 Tardiness will affect your grade.
 For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
 * Contact the professor IN ADVANCE if you will not be in class (in person or by email is preferred).